strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 # Exposing Kafka using OpenShift Routes

-Exposing Kafka using OpenShift Routes is probably the easiest of all the available options.
+Exposing Kafka using OpenShift Routes is probably the easiest of all the available listener types.
 All you need to do is to configure it in the Kafka custom resource.

 ```yaml